B. N. Srikrishna: Report on Madras High Court Riots

 Srikrishna headed a one-man commission to inquire about the 19 February 2009 Madras High Court incidents.
 He submitted an interim report on 4 March 2009 with his findings to the Supreme Court of India.

 He is interested in refugee law and human rights issues, and besides being a member of the International Association of Refugee Law Judges, has presented papers on the subject.
 He was invited by the United Nations High Commissioner for Refugees to Geneva for a seminar on New Forms of Persecution in 2000, and on the Justiciability of Economic, Social and Cultural rights to New Delhi in 2001.

 His study of Indian Philosophy & Jurisprudence, has also published a number of articles on the subject, including an article on "Conflict and Harmony: The Genesis of Legal and Social Systems", which is published in the journal, History of Science and Philosophy of Science.
 He is on the editorial board of the Journal of the Indian Law Institute.

 He is a Life Member of the National Institute of Personnel Management, is also associated with the Western Region Committee of the Employers Federation of India, the Industrial Relations Research Association (USA), and the International Bar Association (UK).

 Committee for separate Telangana

 A five-member committee was constituted, with Srikrishna as the chairman, on 3 February 2010.
-The committee submitted its report 30 December 2010.
+The committee submitted its report 30 December 2010, recommending the creation of the state of Telangana.
 Other members of the committee were: